 These research thrusts lead to various combinations of the five training areas [Biocatalysis, Bioseparations, Biomaterials, Biomolecular-Structure-Function-&-Analysis, Molecular Biology & Bioinformatics] and provide core competence to our predoctoral trainees in Biotechnology, Life Science, Data Science and Entrepreneurship.

-Twenty-five faculty trainers are available to mentor/co-mentor each predoctoral trainee.
-These twenty-five faculty trainers provide courses/training in four core areas and five training areas with an overall goal of producing outstanding PhDs with expertise in the one or more of the three focal areas.
+Twenty-two faculty trainers are available to mentor/co-mentor each predoctoral trainee.
+These twenty-two faculty trainers provide courses/training in four core areas and five training areas with an overall goal of producing outstanding PhDs with expertise in the one or more of the three focal areas.
 Each of the three focal area lies at the interface of the life sciences with key interactions in applied mathematics and information, engineering, the physical and mathematical sciences, and the enabling role of technologies in bioinstrumentation, bioimaging biosensors, biochips, and genomics/proteomics.
 The focal areas are built on the foundations of biomolecular science and engineering.
 Four departmental programs (Biological Sciences, Biomedical Engineering, Chemical and Biological Engineering, and Chemistry and Chemical Biology) that comprise the Training Program are engaged in one or more of these focal areas.

 What Is NIGMS?